iot-lnu/Basic-IoT-Workshop/visualize.md

 Create a Datacake account [here](https://app.datacake.de/login).

 ### 2. Integration to TheThingsNetwork
-In order to visualize the data sent from our DHT11 sensor that is connected to our *Lopy4* on Datacake, we need to create an `Integration` from the things network to Datacake.
+In order to visualize the data sent from our sensor on Datacake, we need to create an `Integration` from the things network to Datacake.
 Let's go ahead and do that.
 Click on `Applications` and then navigate to `Integrations` and then `Webhooks` to create a webhook.

 ![Alt text](/images/i21.png)